Advertisement

 “Once, a Priest who had been kidnapped and released told me that among the bandits and jihadists, there are different competing groups.
 He said that the fact that one bandit group frees their hostage doesn’t mean that the hostage is free.
 One may be freed and be immediately kidnapped by another waiting rival bandit group,” he shared with ACI Africa.

 Fr.
 Ehusani spoke to ACI Africa during his visit to PSI’s campus in Kenya.
-He was accompanied by Prof. Fr.
-Hyacinth Ichoku, the Vice Chancellor of Veritas University Abuja, the Catholic University in Nigeria that has accepted affiliation with PSI.
+He was accompanied by Fr.
+Prof. Hyacinth Ichoku, the Vice Chancellor of Veritas University Abuja, the Catholic University in Nigeria that has accepted affiliation with PSI.

 Shedding more light on the origin of the Lakurawa group, Fr.
 Hyacinth told ACI Africa, “A few weeks ago, some soldiers were killed in Chad.
 The President of Chad wanted to dislodge everyone that was involved in the killing of the soldiers.
 This is what led to the birth of this group.”